 Jiggers burrow into feet and then lay eggs.
 These eggs multiply having an exponential effect.
 Over time, the eggs destroy the soft tissue of the skin.
 The resulting wounds are prone to infection and disease.
 Other parts of the body can also be targeted, the hands being the second most common area.

-Since 2013, IRFF has served over 21 different locations of Uganda promoting health, and also empowering villages in income generating activities through sustainable agriculture.
+Since 2013, IRFF has served over 21 different locations of Uganda promoting health, and also empowering villages.

 A video about the Mobile Medical Team